Spring D-G

 Commonly Called: Common heath

 Foliage: The spreading to recurved, stalkless leaves are narrow and taper to a sharp point.
 The younger branches are ribbed and tomentose.
 The older stems are bare with leaf scars.
+In coastal areas the salt laden breezes may cause denser leaf growth along the stems.

 Flowers: The tubular flowers range in colour from creamy-white through pink to deep red and have 5 distinct indentations (impressions) at the stem end, hence the species name.
 They grow from the leaf axils along the length of the upper branches toward the tips.